DavidJaimesJukin/QA_Test/TP_1.md

 ## 1. Introduction <a name='introduction'></a>
 #### Purpose:
 This test plan describes the testing approach and overall framework that will drive the testing of the ACME Vacumm Cleaner & Anvil Co.
-Feedback Form site.
+Feedback Form.
 The document introduces:

-- Test Strategy: rules the test will be based on, including the givens of the project (e.g.: start / end dates, objectives, assumptions); description of the process to set up a valid test (e.g.: entry / exit criteria, creation of test cases, specific tasks to perform, scheduling, data strategy).
+- Test Strategy: rules the test will be based on, including the givens of the project (e.g.: start / end dates, objectives, assumptions); description of the process to set up a valid test (e.g.: entry / exit criteria, creation of test cases, specific tasks to perform, scheduling).

-- Execution Strategy: describes how the test will be performed and process to identify and report defects, and to fix and implement fixes
+- Execution Strategy: describes how the test will be performed and process to identify and report defects, and to fix and implement fixes.

 - Test Management: process to handle the logistics of the test and all the events that come up during execution (e.g.: communications, escalation procedures, risk and mitigation, team roster)